atomjoy/vue-fontawesome/README.md

 # Vue3 utils
-How to install fontawesome, google map in vue3.
+How to install fontawesome in vue3.

 ## Fontawesome